Stay safe in hot weather

 Further advice on staying safe from the UK Health Security Agency

-The UKHSA data dashboard provides the latest details on HHAs currently in place and their duration, while their latest blog details how exactly heat impacts the body and what we can do avoid the negative effects.
+The UKHSA data dashboard provides the latest details on HHAs currently in place and their duration, while their blog details how exactly heat impacts the body and what we can do avoid the negative effects.